TulipSolutions/tecl/docs/src/getting-started/create-order.rst

         The code snippet below shows the file from the previous tutorial along with code required for user and message authentication.
-        The snippet also creates a new client side stub stub.
+        The snippet also creates a new client side stub.

         .. literalinclude:: /examples/node/hello_exchange/index.js
             :lines: 27-47